 The Cash Flow Statement shows the changes in cash and cash equivalents of the Authority during the reporting period.
 The statement shows how the Authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Authority are funded by way of taxation and grant income or from the recipients of services provided by the Authority.
 Investing activities represent the extent to which cash outflows have been made from resources which are intended to contribute towards the Authority's future service delivery.
 Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Authority.
-The restatement is detailed in Note 32.

-2017/2018 £'000 Restated Notes 2018/2019 £'000 5,121 Net (surplus) or deficit on the provision of services Adjustments to net surplus or deficit on the 39,973 (5,742) provision of services for non cash movement Adjustments for items included in the net surplus or deficit on the provision of services that are (44,668) 395 investing and financing activities 243 (226) Net cash flows from operating activities (4,452) 1,073 Investing activities 22 861 1,245 Financing Activities 23 1,993 2,092 Net (increase) or decrease in cash and cash equivalents (1,598) Cash and cash equivalents at the beginning of the (33,597) reporting period 16 (31,505) Cash and cash equivalents at the end of the (31,505) reporting period (33,103)
+2018/2019 £'000 Notes 2019/2020 £'000

+39,973 Net (surplus) or deficit on the provision of services Adjustments to net surplus or deficit on the 6,059

+(44,668) provision of services for non cash movement Adjustments for items included in the net surplus or deficit on the provision of services that are (13,759)

+243 investing and financing activities 1,135

+(4,452) Net cash flows from operating activities (6,565)

+861 Investing activities 22 861

+1,993 Financing Activities 23 2,083

+Net (increase) or decrease in cash and cash

+(1,598) equivalents (3,621)

+Cash and cash equivalents at the beginning of the

+(31,505) reporting period 16 (33,103)

+Cash and cash equivalents at the end of the

+(33,103) reporting period (36,724)